 Thanks to our delayed departure we missed the start of our weather window, a window that would have taken us right across the Indian Ocean and into the Malacca Straights with strong south-westerlies.

-Still, after three months of our Maldivian shake-down we were sad to leave our temporary home and as the lights of Male disappeared over the horizon we hoped one day to return.
+Still, after three months of our Maldivian shake-down we were sad to leave our temporary home.
+As the lights of Male disappeared over the horizon we hoped one day to return.

-The winds were light and it was a gentle introduction to our long passage and within five minutes of turning the engine off we had Marge, our auto-pilot, working for us, giving us a break from the helm.
+The winds were light and it was a gentle introduction to our long passage.
+Within five minutes of turning the engine off Marge our auto-pilot, gave us a break from the helm.
 Oh, the joy of an auto-pilot.

 Day Two: Liz Makes A Boobie – 127nm